Programming-PH/nodejs-boilerplate/README.md

 ### Initial Dependency
   - [ckey](https://www.npmjs.com/package/ckey) - a [dotenv](https://github.com/motdotla/dotenv) helper for accessing process.env object from sub-directory.

+### Storing Credentials in .env file
+  - This is where you put your login credentials, secret keys, and other confidential information.
+Never include when you commit your repository.
+Make sure it is included in .gitignore file so it wont be included.

 ### 💬 Tech Support
   - If things went wrong, google it first.
 People ahead of you have had similar issues in the past and solved it.